 While having access to a massive variety of advertising options is a marketer's dream come true, it can also make getting started a daunting task.
-If you're feeling overwhelmed, check out the following six types of Facebook ads to see how you can apply them to your own business.
+If you're feeling overwhelmed, check out the following six types of Facebook ads to see how you can apply them to your business and customer journey map.

 Table of Contents

 1. Lead ads